kelvinperrie/NHIValidation/README.md

 # NHIValidation

-A class to validate New Zealand National Health Index numbers.
+A c# class to validate New Zealand National Health Index numbers.
 Checks both old and new formats.

 This is based off the Ministry of Health document nhi_validation_routine_July_2020.pdf from https://www.health.govt.nz/our-work/health-identity/national-health-index/information-health-it-vendors-and-developers/nhi-interfaces.